First off, Happy New Year! Hope you had a great holiday season.

 - carrageenan, MSG or sulfites

 The program also forces you to put away your scale for the duration.
-You can weigh yourself before you start and 30 days later and this restriction alone can be a hard one to break.
-I've hidden the scale and removed the battery to help curb my desire to step on it every morning.
+You can weigh yourself before you start and 30 days later; this restriction alone can be hard to break.
+I’ve hidden the scale and removed the battery to help curb my desire to step on it every morning.
 Out of sight, out of mind is my motto.

-Keeping on the out of sight, out of mind theme...we cleaned out our fridge and our pantry on boxing day.
-We cleared out an entire cabinet that we now use to house our "compliant" non-perishable food items like spices, oils, vinegars, almond flour, etc. We really, really had to look at every label before deciding if it was compliant and could be used during the 30 days.
+Keeping on the out-of-sight, out-of-mind theme, we cleaned our fridge and pantry on boxing day.
+We cleared out an entire cabinet we now use to house our “compliant” non-perishable food items like spices, oils, vinegar, almond flour, etc. We really, really had to look at every label before deciding if it was compliant and could be used during the 30 days.

 Health goals

-After just a few days my husband is already saying that he can breath better than normal despite having a head cold.
+After just a few days, my husband is already saying that he can breathe better than normal despite having a head cold.
 This is progress!

 Six days in, 24 to go: What we've learned so far